uwindsorcss/documents/constitution.md

 1. Report to the President
 2. Maintain liaison between the Department of Computer Science and the Computer Science students regarding academic issues and policies.
 3. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
-4. Be responsible for managing student experience heads (i.e. Head of Technology, Head of Career Services, and Head of Events).
+4. Be responsible for managing student experience heads (i.e. Head of Technology, Career Advisor, and Head of Events).

 The **Treasurer** shall:
 1. Report to the President